MicrosoftDocs/powerbi-docs/powerbi-docs/developer/power-bi-custom-visuals.md

 To import a Power BI visual, in the *Visualization* pane click **Import a custom visual** and select **Import from file**.

-If you are you a web developer and are interested in creating your own visual and adding it to AppSource, you can learn how to [develop a Power BI visual](developer/custom-visual-develop-tutorial.md) and [publish a Power BI visual to AppSource](developer/office-store.md).
+If you are you a web developer and are interested in creating your own visual and adding it to AppSource, you can learn how to [develop a Power BI visual](visuals/custom-visual-develop-tutorial.md) and [publish a Power BI visual to AppSource](office-store.md).

 > [!WARNING]
 > A Power BI visual could contain code with security or privacy risks.
 Make sure you trust the author and Power BI visual source before importing it to your report.

-## FAQ

-For more information and answers to questions, visit the [Frequently asked questions about Power BI Power BI visuals](power-bi-custom-visuals-faq.md#organizational-visuals) page.

 ## Next steps